Travelling while you work or vice versa with nomad travel insurance

 Remember to make time for fun

 Once you've got all the technical stuff in place, it's time to have fun.
-After all, chances are you’ve never seen these surroundings or experienced the culture before, and there’s likely lots of choice of things to do.
+After all, chances are you’ve never seen these places or experienced the culture before, and there’s likely lots of things to explore.

 Try working outside on some days, and soak up the atmosphere while you have lunch, a coffee or a glass of the local beverage.
 Go on walks during your lunch break.
 If it suits you and those you report to, take time out in the afternoon and work in the evenings, or whatever hours suit.